-If I had to make a list of my top 3 favorite pasta dishes (from restaurants) of all time, the Spicy Chicken Rigatoni from Buca Di Beppo would definitely be on there.
-The only problem is that it’s around $30 for a large order which translates to probably about a pound of pasta.
-This has always seemed a little steep for some pasta, but it was so good that we continued to order it every now and then.
+If I had to make a list of my top 3 favorite pasta dishes (from restaurants) of all time, the Spicy Chicken Rigatoni from Buca Di Beppo would definitely be on there!
+It’s always been one of my favorites, so I decided I would try making my own version at home.

 This dish is pretty spicy which is EXACTLY the way I like it.
 If you’re not too keen on spice, feel free to cut back on the amount of red pepper flake you add.
 You could omit it altogether if you want no spice.
 I served this with our favorite Perfect Cheesy Garlic Bread.

 I know what I’ll be watching tonight!
 Don’t forget to tune-in to TNT tonight at 8/7c to catch the premier of On the Menu.
 We can watch it together. :) Check out more details about the show here, and if you want to follow along on social media as you watch, use the hashtag #OnTheMenu.

 - 2 boneless skinless chicken breasts cut into super thin strips

 - 1 tablespoon garlic – minced (I used about 6-7 cloves)

 - 1/2 teaspoon coarse black pepper

 - 2 cups alfredo sauce (see recipe here)

 - 1 lb rigatoni noodles cooked al dente

 - 2 tablespoons butter